javadevelopr/borderAnalysis/README.md

 tree[border][date][measure] = value
 ```

-With the data grouped by Border,Date and Measure (in that order ) it was then straightforward to sum for each group
+With the data grouped by Border,Date and Measure (in that order ) it is straightforward to sum for each group
 as required for the first part of this challenge (actually this was done on the fly as the input data was being parsed
 line by line).
-To calculate running Monthly averages for each border and means of crossing the results obtained from the
+To calculate running Monthly averages for each border and means of crossing the result obtained from the
-first step were sorted in descending order (as required).
-It was then straightforward to calculate a running monthly
+first step is sorted in descending order (as required).
+It is then straightforward to calculate a running monthly
-average using the ff procedure:
+average using the following procedure:
 - Read each row of results
 - for each row, find all the other rows in the result set with the same border and measure and same Year by searching forward
   in the result set, since the result set is already sorted in descending order ( and using Python's nice
   filter() function)
 - Sum up the rows obtained from step 2 and take the average

+See src/border_analytics.py for working code